Love will grow through the cracks you leave open.

 “I’ll call the boys.
 You two get her put down and figure out how the fuck we’re going to isolate them.”

-Loving nodded and reached for the rifle, but he glanced at me as he loaded the cartridges.
+Loving grabbed the rifle, nodding at me as he loaded the cartridges.
 “You’re sure about this?”

 Loving grimaced and nudged his hat higher on his head with his knuckle.
 “And here I thought foot rot was hell.”